govuk-one-login/mobile-android-one-login-cri-orchestrator/README.md

 ## About

-The Credential Issuer (CRI) Orchestrator coordinates identity proofing functionality for the [GOV.UK One Login app](https://github.com/govuk-one-login/mobile-android-one-login-app).
+The Credential Issuer (CRI) Orchestrator coordinates identity proofing capability for the [GOV.UK One Login app](https://github.com/govuk-one-login/mobile-android-one-login-app).
 It builds on the [ID Check SDK](https://github.com/govuk-one-login/mobile-id-check-android-sdk) used in the [GOV.UK ID Check app](https://github.com/govuk-one-login/mobile-id-check-android) with additional functionality including REST API based web-to-app handoff and document selection.

-Currently the only CRI supported within the SDK is the [Document Checking CRI (DCMAW)](https://github.com/govuk-one-login/mobile-id-check-async), but this component could be extended in the future to allow for additional app-based CRIs.
+Currently the only CRI supported within the SDK is the [Document Checking CRI (DCMAW)](https://github.com/govuk-one-login/mobile-id-check-async), but this component could be extended in the future to allow for additional app-based CRI‍s.
-In particular, adding support for the Address-Check and Fraud CRIs into the app would enable a complete end-to-end identity proofing journey within the GOV.UK One Login app.
+In particular, adding support for the Address-Check and Fraud CRI‍s into the app would enable a complete end-to-end identity proofing journey within the GOV.UK One Login app.

 ```mermaid
 flowchart